-A Test Set is a specific workout or set designed to collect data on your development and improvement in a particular energy zone.
+A Test Set is a specific workout or set designed to collect data on your development and improvement over time.
 This is the best way to track progress across the season and in your swimming career.
-Test sets are best when done intentionally and as a part of a greater seasonal training plan.
+Test sets are best when done at regular intervals as a part of a greater seasonal training plan so you can compare your results.
 You can learn how to build a seasonal training plan here.

-Test sets need to test a specific energy zone to be effective.
+Test sets need to have a specific focus to be effective.
 Oftentimes this will either be an Aerobic Test Set, or an Anaerobic Test Set.
 It’s most beneficial to have these laid out ahead of time so they fit into your weekly or monthly plan.
 We can categorize test sets into one of three buckets:

 Related: How To Swim Faster